appknox/vulnerabilities/vulnerabilities/92_android_flag_secure/success_message.md

-The application does seem protect sensitive screens from being displayed in screencasts initiated by third-party Apps.
+This application does seem to protect sensitive screens from being displayed in non-secure screencasts initiated by third-party apps.